OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 ### Efficiency

 The challenge protocol is designed so that the dispute can be resolved with a minimum of work required by the EthBridge in its role as referee.
-When it is Alice’s move, the EthBridge only needs to keep track of the time Alice uses, and ensure that her move does include 99 intermediate points as required.
+When it is Alice’s move, the EthBridge only needs to keep track of the time Alice uses, and ensure that her move does include k = 99 intermediate points as required.
 The EthBridge doesn’t need to pay attention to whether those claims are correct in any way; it only needs to know whether Alice’s move “has the right shape”.

-The only point where the EthBridge needs to evaluate a move “on the merits” is at the one-step proof, where it needs to look at Alice’s proof and determine whether the proof that was provided does indeed establish that the virtual machine moves from the before state to the claimed after state after one step of computation.
+The only point where the EthBridge needs to evaluate a move “on the merits” is at the one-step proof, where it needs to look at Alice’s proof and determine whether the proof that was provided does indeed establish that the virtual machine moves from the *before* state to the claimed *after* state after one step of computation.
 We’ll discuss the details of one-step proofs below in the [Arbitrum Virtual Machine](#avm) section.

 ## Validators